Preventing workplace problems

 - Tools and resources

-Most problems in the workplace happen when there is lack of awareness about workplace entitlements.
+Most problems in the workplace happen when people don’t know the correct workplace entitlements.

-Emilie, a small business owner, shares her story about how the Fair Work Ombudsman helped her understand her rights and obligations when she started a new business.
+Emilie, a small business owner, shares her story about how we helped her understand her rights and obligations when she started a new business.

 The National Employment Standards (NES) are the minimum employment entitlements that apply to most employees.